mysto/python-fpe/README.md

 As of Python 3.7, the standard library's [int](https://docs.python.org/3/library/functions.html#int) package supports radices/bases up to 36.
 Therefore, this release supports a max base of 36, which can contain numeric digits 0-9 and lowercase alphabetic characters a-z.

-The django.utils.baseconv module supports base 62 and could be used to increase the radix range.
+As an enhancement to increase the radix range, the standard libary _base64_ package supports base 64 for string conversion.
+The Fiestel algorithum requires Integer conversion is well and the result would need to as performant as existing BigInt.

 The cryptographic library used is [PyCryptodome](https://pypi.org/project/pycryptodome/) for AES encryption.
 FF3 uses a single-block with an IV of 0, which is effectively ECB mode.
 AES ECB is the only block cipher function which matches the requirement of the FF3 spec.